brissonwilliam/ihavefriends/README.md

 - GitHub Actions CI to deploy on PROD

 ### Features
 - Bill analytics: users can enter their Bill at Le Corsaire.
-In the dashboard, their highest bill ever paid is displayed as well as the cummulative amount of all time.
+In the dashboard, their highest bill ever paid is displayed as well as the cumulative amount of all time.
 Also display the cumulative of all users)
-- Users can reset their bonneFete count
 - Users can change their password
-- User creation for super admins
+- User creation (admin only) (missing frontend only)
+- User deletion (admin only)

 <!-- GETTING STARTED -->